Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Tangent Space Estimation and Decluttering Procedure

 where $t$ is a threshold to be fixed.
 This procedure relies on counting how many sample points lie in the slabs of direction the estimated tangent spaces (see Figure \ref{slab_illustration}).

-Since tangent spaces are unknown, the following Lemma gives some insight on the relation between the accuracy of the tangent space estimation and the denoising performance that can be reached.
+Since tangent spaces are unknown, the following result gives some insight on the relation between the accuracy of the tangent space estimation and the decluttering performance that can be reached.